 As an operator in a highly regulated industry, legal and regulatory compliance are at the forefront of business operations.

-Gamesys Group Plc and its subsidiaries (Gamesys) are committed to preventing modern slavery and human trafficking and it requires compliance from our employees and suppliers with all applicable laws and regulations, including the Modern Slavery Act.
+Gamesys is committed to preventing modern slavery and human trafficking and we require compliance from our employees and suppliers with all applicable laws and regulations, including the Modern Slavery Act.

-Gamesys Group Plc is the Parent Company of an online gambling group that provides entertainment to a global consumer base.
-Through its subsidiaries, Gamesys Group Plc currently offers bingo and casino games to its players using brands which include Jackpotjoy, Virgin Games, Botemania, Vera&John, Heart Bingo, Megaways Casino (formerly known as Starspins), Rainbow Riches Casino and Monopoly Casino.
+Gamesys Group Ltd is the UK registered subsidiary of Bally’s Corporation that provides online gambling entertainment to a global consumer base.
+Through its subsidiaries, Gamesys Group Ltd currently offers bingo and casino games to its players using brands which include Jackpotjoy, Virgin Games, Botemania, Vera&John, Double Bubble Bingo, Megaways Casino, Rainbow Riches Casino and Monopoly Casino

-Gamesys have a number of policies and procedures in place, which are designed to:
+Gamesys have a number of modern slavery-related policies and procedures in place, which include:

 In respect of Gamesys employees, our Employee Code of Conduct makes clear to all employees the actions and behaviour expected of them when representing the organization.
 We strive to maintain the highest standards of employee conduct and ethical behaviour when operating and managing our supply chain.